-Tradier passes the money to Apex Clearing, an SIPC-insured clearing house who actually “custodies” your assets.
+Apex Clearing, an SIPC-insured clearing house who actually “custodies” your assets.
 Apex is a large, highly established investment house who manages billions of dollars in assets, including those of a number of major hedge funds.
 OpenInvest can never add or withdraw money – only you can do that.
 So even if we were to go “poof” into thin air (not going to happen), your money would just be sitting there in an account at Apex for you to access or to move to another RIA or custodian.

 Do I need a human money manager?

 We often get asked what's a robo-advisor and why should I use one?
 Now I'll admit the term robo-advisor doesn't sound very warm and fuzzy, but far from being cold or complicated online advisors use technology to help you invest better and easier.
 Now before the advent of online advisors, the standard option was to use a human money manager and here's how that works.
 After a lot of small-talk, a human advisor will ask you the same basic questions about your age, your income, when you want to retire, and then they place you into the pre-set investment model that there's an industry consensus around.
 But it's the high fees from a human advisor that can secretly add up to hundreds of thousands of dollars over the course of your lifetime and really make the difference around when you can retire.
 Even worse some money managers may place you into underperforming funds from which they receive kickbacks.
 Now online advisors implement the same optimal broad-based diversified market portfolio but at the lowest cost and with systems that you can trust.
 The difference in fees is what really can add up to our performance in the long term open invest then adds additional customizations for further enhancements and to match your ethical values to empower you and give you peace of mind and of course we're always here to help.

 Different people have different desires when it comes to financial planning.
 Some folks want a person to talk to regularly.
 Many are happy with quality online services, which is increasingly the case.